 When a health information custodian has a legal duty to disclose personal health information, PHIPA facilitates the fulfilment of that duty.
-PHIPA recognizes as lawfully required disclosures6, the requirements listed
+PHIPA recognizes as lawfully required

-2 Both FIPPA and MFIPPA require that before disclosing the record, the head must give notice, if it is practicable to do so, to any person to whom the information in the record relates.
+Both FIPPA and MFIPPA require that before disclosing the record, the head must give notice, if it is practicable to do so, to any person to whom the information in the record relates.
 The person may then respond and argue against disclosure.
 In an emergency, however, it may not be practicable to provide notice in advance of the disclosure.

-3 Please see section 11 of FIPPA and section 5 of MFIPPA.
+Please see section 11 of FIPPA and section 5 of MFIPPA.

-4 Please see sections 21(1)(b) and 42(h) of FIPPA and sections 14(b) and 32(h) of MFIPPA.
+Please see sections 21(1)(b) and 42(h) of FIPPA and sections 14(b) and 32(h) of MFIPPA.

-5 Please see section 40(1) of PHIPA.
+Please see section 40(1) of PHIPA.